 Improving teens financial literacy is incredibly important.
 A 2017 study released by the Program for International Student Assessment (PISA) showed more than one in five (22 percent) of U.S. teenage students lack fundamental financial literacy skills.

-Age-Appropriate Money Games and Activities
+Age-Appropriate Money Games and Activities for Teens

 Parents and educators can help kids learn about money by providing interesting and relevant, age-appropriate material.
 There are many free resources online.
 But it’s important to consider the quality of the resources.